mrshll1001/ocds-sample-frameworks-data/README.md

 ```

 ## Framework agreement within a single publisher
-The following examples represent the creation of a framework by Glasgow City, who will be acting as the buyer and procuring entity for the subsequent call-offs and mini-competitions.
+The following examples represent the creation of a framework by Glasgow City, who will be acting as the buyer and procuring entity.
+It also spans multiple [framework types](http://standard.open-contracting.org/latest/en/implementation/related_processes/) and  will be used for multiple types of call-off; Direct Call-off and Mini-Competition. for the subsequent call-offs and mini-competitions.
 Please note that in OCDS buyer and procuring entity may be different at times.

 In these examples the publisher responsible is *Scottish Government* using their registered prefix of `ocds-r6ebe6`.